theme-manager/theme-manager-cli/README.md

 With the theme-manager the active theme can be set.
 If connected to the change event of the wallpaper, the theme will be changed automatically.

+## Installation
+The installation is easy.
+Just put the shell script in your ```$HOME/.config/theme-manager``` directory.
+Make sure that dependencies are installed.

 ## Usage
     theme-manager.sh [OPTIONS]